 STEP 4: Get a PCR nucleic acid COVID-19 test and IgM antibody test within 48 hours of your flight

-On 31 October 2020, the Chinese embassy in China announced that starting from On 7 November 2020, passengers traveling from Canada to China need to provide:
+On 31 October 2020, the Chinese embassy in China announced that starting On 7 November 2020, passengers traveling from Canada to China need to provide the following:

 - Negative PCR nucleic acid CVOID test

 What to do after receiving your negative nucleic acid COVID-19 and IgM antibody test results?

 - Once you receive your negative nucleic acid COVID and IgM antibody test results, upload them on via an Online health declaration form (here is a link Online health declaration form, and then you will receive a Green Code of Health Declaration Form

 - Get ready – Pack your luggage and do your goodbyes.

 - Fill out your Chinese custom declaration within two hours before your flight ( preferably from home, the airline will not let you check in without it, and it will help avoid unnecessary stress at the airport)